Landings - Seasonal Circle & Dance Retreats

 ANY QUESTIONS…?

 You mention dancing….do I have to dance?
 No!
+Not unless you want to!
 The dancing is all from dancer Hayley J Matthews - you are simply bearing witness to this beautiful movement performance between the trees.
+Though space is made for you to move if you wish to and embody your experience of the day however feels good.

 How will I get to the woods and where will I park?
 The woodland is just off a main road between Cirencester and Stroud, down a well-maintained track, with plenty of parking at the end.
 We will be in the parking space to greet you and walk you the three or four minutes into the woodland from there.